crispinprojects/talkcalendar/README.md

 * The space bar can also be used to read out events on a selected day

-## Font Size, Text Scaling, Colour
+## Font Size, Text Scaling, Colour, Icons

+### Font
-Apparently you should now use ***system settings*** rather that in-app settings with GNOME based desktops.
+Apparently you should now use ***system settings*** rather that in-app settings with GTK applications and GNOME based desktops.

 Consequently, font, font size and text scaling are no longer changed from within Talk Calendar but done at the ***system level***.
-The easiest way to do this is to install and use the GNOME Tweaks tool  as shown below.
+One way to do this with GNOME and the Ubuntu Desktop is to use the GNOME Tweaks tool which is installed as shown below.

 ```
 sudo apt install gnome-tweaks